This article was updated on 7 June 2021 to reflect the latest information.

 The worst situation is to unexpectedly hit these limits years down the road and be suddenly need to scramble for a large amount of cash each month, perhaps by taking bridging loans to cover your mortgage.
 You should speak to a mortgage broker to get the best advice.

-If you are thinking of getting a home loan or refinancing an existing one, you can check out the handy widget on the sidebar from our friends at RedBrick that gives you current mortgage rates and get a free quote.
+If you are thinking of getting a home loan or refinancing an existing one, you can get a free quote from our friends at RedBrick and get the best rates across various banks.